Known Issues and Fixes

 Cabin Heater

-The issues with the cabin heater are described here.
+Issues with the cabin heater are described here.

 Battery